ac812/mcb-python/_sources/coupon-collector.md

 # Coupon Collector's Problem

-*This section was kindly provided by Professor Nik Cunniffe.
-If you woould like to refer to the material in this section, please cite has follows:*
+*This section was adapted from Professor Nik Cunniffe's MCB Notes.
+If you would like to refer to the material in this section, please cite as follows:*

 *Cunniffe,Nik (2022), Mathematical and Computational Biology Course Notes and Lectures*